huggingface/blog/leaderboard-medicalllm.md

 ### MedQA (USMLE)

-The [MedQA](https://arxiv.org/abs/2009.13081) (USMLE) dataset consists of multiple-choice questions from the United States Medical Licensing Examination (USMLE).
+The [MedQA](https://arxiv.org/abs/2009.13081) dataset consists of multiple-choice questions from the United States Medical Licensing Examination (USMLE).
 It covers general medical knowledge and includes 11,450 questions in the development set and 1,273 questions in the test set.
 Each question has 4 or 5 answer choices, and the dataset is designed to assess the medical knowledge and reasoning skills required for medical licensure in the United States.

 ![Screenshot 2024-04-12 at 11.51.47 PM.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/e749ee15-500e-4660-b028-a1069816cfa3/4eca4c09-e52e-4852-8f14-f26fa22c7f1d/Screenshot_2024-04-12_at_11.51.47_PM.png)